 If program rules have been violated, USAC may be required to reduce the amount of a funding request (known as a commitment adjustment or COMAD) which may include the recovery of improperly disbursed funds (RIDF).
 If funds have been disbursed in error, you must return those funds to USAC.

-To change the Service Start Date or contract expiration date on a funding request, you can file an FCC Form 500 (Adjustment to Funding Commitment and Modification to Receipt of Service Confirmation Form).
+To change the Service Start Date or contract expiration date on a funding request, you can file an FCC Form 500 (Funding Commitment Adjustment Request Form).

 You can also file an FCC Form 500 to reduce or cancel funding on a funding request.

 If the SPIN needs to be changed because of a data entry error (e.g., you transposed digits in the SPIN, or your service provider has more than one SPIN and you chose the wrong one).
 For this, you can request a corrective SPIN change.